playfulprogramming/playfulprogramming/content/blog/react-refs-complete-story/index.md

 <iframe src="https://stackblitz.com/edit/react-use-ref-effect-style?ctl=1&embed=1" style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>

-This code behaves as we might initially expect, not because we've done things properly, but instead thanks to the nature of React's `useEffect` hook's timing.
+This code behaves as we might initially expect, not because we've done things properly, but instead, thanks to the nature of React's `useEffect` hook's timing.

-Because `useEffect` happens _after_ the first render, `elRef` is already assigned by the time `elRef.current.style` has it's new value assigned to it.
-However, if we somehow broke that timing expectancy, we'd see a different behavior.
+Because `useEffect` happens _after_ the first render, `elRef` is already assigned by the time `elRef.current.style` has its new value assigned to it.
+However, if we somehow broke that timing expectancy, we'd see different behavior.

 What do you think will happen if you make the `div` render happen _after_ the initial render?